-Modify what square footage is counted as floor area ratio (FAR) for purposes of determining the amount of parking that is required for a specific use or project.
+Modify what square footage is counted for purposes of determining the amount of parking that is required for a specific use or project.

-Start the process by using the gross FAR calculations as the baseline.
-Do not include stairwells, elevators, mechanical/electrical rooms, restrooms, and ground floor entries/lobbies (up to 300 sq.ft.) in the FAR calculations for the purposes of determining the number of car spaces required.
+Start the process by using the net building square footage calculations as the baseline.
+Do not include stairwells, elevators, elevator fire rated lobbies, mechanical/electrical rooms, mechanical shaft enclosures, restrooms, and ground floor public entries/lobbies (up to 250 sq.ft. of the ground floor public lobby area) in the net building square footage calculations for the purposes of determining the number of car spaces required.
 Do not include wall widths greater than 10 inches if the extra wall thickness is used for purposes of creating architectural features.